-7. Investing this additional Swedish development assistance for health in specific global, local and "glocal" functions could help reach the Global Health 2035 goals we believe could help to (a) align Swedish development assistance for health with the goals and targets of Global Health 2035 and (b) set a "catalytic" example to other bilateral donors.
+7. Investing this additional Swedish development assistance for health in specific global, local and "glocal" functions could help reach the Global Health 2035 goals

+In the final section of our report, we link the five key post-2015 global health challenges to the strengths of Sweden's development assistance for health and the additional Swedish development assistance for health that may be available, spelling out a range of policy options that we believe could help to (a) align Swedish development assistance for health with the goals and targets of Global Health 2035 and (b) set a "catalytic" example to other bilateral donors.
 We set out a number of overarching principles in considering the channeling of Swedish development assistance for health from now to 2035 to global, "glocal," and local functions: